rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE/_index.md

 As of Rancher v2.4, the Rancher management server can be installed on either an RKE cluster or a K3s Kubernetes cluster.
 K3s is also a fully certified Kubernetes distribution released by Rancher, but is newer than RKE.
 We recommend installing Rancher on K3s because K3s is easier to use, and more lightweight, with a binary size of less than 100 MB.
 Note: After Rancher is installed on an RKE cluster, there is no migration path to a K3s setup at this time.

-> As of Rancher v2.5, Rancher can run on any Kubernetes cluster, included hosted Kubernetes solutions such as Amazon EKS.
-So if you are installing Rancher v2.5, The below instructions represent only one possible way to install Kubernetes.

 The Rancher management server can only be run on Kubernetes cluster in an infrastructure provider where Kubernetes is installed using RKE or K3s.
 Use of Rancher on hosted Kubernetes providers, such as EKS, is not supported.

 For systems without direct internet access, refer to [Air Gap: Kubernetes install.]({{<baseurl>}}/rancher/v2.x/en/installation/air-gap-high-availability/)